 So it amazes me that Freedom, despite its compelling theme, starts to lose me as soon as I try to engage the mechanics themselves.
 The slave catchers, while exuding a certain geometric fortitude, fail to evoke anything other than maybe the old arcade game Tempest, where various shapes would come relentlessly at you out of the void, and you would have to shoot them with button-pushes until they overwhelmed you with their Euclidean obstinacy.
 They also move according to strict deterministic rules that allow players to manipulate their travels, which is exactly what I think you’re supposed to do.
 Move this slave one box forward into this space, and the red slave catcher shape will move one space this way.
 Then move this slave here, and the blue one moves here, so that you can move this last slave and the red slave catcher moves back where he started.
 It’s as though someone had watched a bugged NPC in Mass Effect: The Andromeda Strain and tried to make it a gameplay mechanic.

 I’m not saying that subject-specific mechanics aren’t in there.
 To finance your effort, you have to raise money, which is done with fundraising tokens that earn you money for each slave in certain spaces.
 Your organization is sponsoring talks to the gentlefolk of the abolitionist movement to highlight the plight of these slaves.
 The listeners will contribute funds, which you will need to use to buy support (newspaper articles, political influence) to advance you through the eras.
 These Fundraising tokens have to be purchased, which consumes money, etc. In general, getting slaves out of the Southern states can earn you money for each cube you have on certain spaces.
 There is an event called “Elijah Lovejoy,” an abolitionist publisher who was murdered by a pro-slavery mob in Alton, Illinois.
 The effect of this card is to make fundraising impossible except in cities until the effect is canceled by buying the card.
 It makes logical sense (representing anti-abolitionist sentiment in small towns).
 But the implementation is completely sterile because the game doesn’t establish cities as anything other than gameplay abstractions that function solely as fundraisers and spaces where you can place more slaves together.
 One of the classic ways good designers establish a theme is by evoking a thing or event and then subverting that by removing it in a way that also evokes the same thing.
 Thirteen Days does this beautifully by establishing the Defcon track as a thing that goes up and down based on how much force you wield (or withdraw), which is tied directly to the idea of rising tensions as you flex your political/military muscle.
 But to play a scoring objective that claims a Defcon track, you MUST increase the Defcon first: you’re basically saying to the world, “Look how strong I am!” which heightens awareness and thus kicks up the tension.
 It works exactly how you’d expect, so that it’s almost intuitive.
 Here, a box gets you a few more dollars, until a card says it doesn’t.
-For all I know, I could be selling molasses, and the there was a molasses strike.
+For all I know, I could be selling molasses, and then there was a molasses strike.

 While Freedom: The Underground Railroad is a cooperative game, there is actually nothing cooperative about it.
 You could play it yourself, which I know is not a downside to many people, but then why not call it a solo game?
 I know, I know: Bruce, you’re getting hung up on semantics.
 Maybe.
 But the fact that this is billed as a cooperative game provides some insight into the designer’s ideas of what makes good coop.
 In this case, it’s an open-information environment where having players possess different abilities hinders their ability to optimize each turn without any gameplay benefit?
-Why does it matter than I can only take two actions?
+Why does it matter that I can only take two actions?
 Oh, because there needs to be some artificial constraint on the players that, even if it isn’t thematic, gives them something to do individually.

 This sort of semi-collaborative cube-Sudoku is a trap many cooperative games fall into, because it’s hard to design inter-player tension without instituting artificial information barriers that prevent the game from being nothing more than a solitaire game where you carve player responsibilities into smaller and smaller chunks for no reason.
 But if you’re going to just arbitrarily do this in a game as deterministic as this one, you get what happens in Freedom, which is that you end up strategizing everybody’s move out for them whether they like it or not.
 “No, don’t buy the last Support token yet you need to get the previous era’s Conductor token first since it’s the only one you can afford, then I’ll buy the last Support and I’ll have the new era’s Conductors to buy.
 Don’t you see it?”
 Yeah, I see it now.
 Sure, let’s do that.
 Do you have any other suggestions?